Thieves' World: Industry reactions

 The Thieves' World anthologies are credited as "pioneering and setting the standard for the shared world format", and the Journal of the Fantastic in the Arts cites Thieves' World as the "first and protype of the form".

 Science fiction author Cory Doctorow says the series "rocked my world when I was about 13", and author Robin Hobb called its concept of a collective setting and characters "a brilliant idea".
 Author and game designer Robert J. Schwalb said "Thieves' World is to authors what D&D is to gamers."

-Greg Costikyan reviewed Thieves' World in Ares Magazine #1.
+Greg Costikyan reviewed Thieves' World in gaming magazineAres Magazine #1.
 Costikyan commented that "since fantasy role-playing involves the group production of a multi-hero fantasy story, role-playing fans especially will find Thieves' World enjoyable. [...]
 The stories themselves range from mediocre to excellent, but all are worth reading."

-The Encyclopedia of Fantasy describes the series: "It is in the creation and editorial supervision of the Thieves' World sequence of shared world anthologies ... that Asprin—in collaboration with Abbey—has done his most original work."
+The Encyclopedia of Fantasy describes the series: "It is in the creation and editorial supervision of the Thieves' World sequence of shared world anthologies ... that Asprin ‒ in collaboration with Abbey ‒ has done his most original work."

-In the editorial essay included in the second volume, Tales from the Vulgar Unicorn, Asprin noted that, though fan response was mostly positive and high sales had led to sequels and the development of the Chaosium board game, many readers had written to the publisher to comment on the series' overall lack of humor.
+In an essay included in the second volume, Tales from the Vulgar Unicorn, Asprin noted that, though fan response was mostly positive and high sales had led to sequels and the development of the Chaosium board game, many readers had written to the publisher to comment on the series' overall lack of humor.